Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-uwp/docs/sample-app-walkthough/step3-turn-logic.md

 - Working: The agent is taking action based on what the user said
 - Speaking: The voice agent is playing an audio response to the user

-The application reports changes in state to the Windows Conversational Agent system through the ConversationalAgentSession.RequestAgentStateChangeAsync method.
+The application attempts to make changes to the agent state in Windows through the ConversationalAgentSession.RequestAgentStateChangeAsync method.
+Success is indicated by the ConversationalAgentUpdateResponse.
 In the sample app, these state changes are executed in DialogManager through [DialogManager.ChangeAgentStateAsync](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/blob/master/clients/csharp-uwp/UWPVoiceAssistantSample/DialogManager.cs#L358).

 ## Handling Above Lock Activation